Spotify_Logo_RGB_Green copy.png

 Understand the landscape

-Since the feature was unknown, the research phase was the most important in this project to better understand the situation.
-There’s a special connection between humans and music and I wanted to understand what creates a meaningful experience when it comes to sharing.
+Since the feature was unfamiliar, the research phase was the most crucial part of this project for gaining a better understanding of the situation.
+There is a special connection between humans and music, and I aimed to explore what contributes to a meaningful experience in sharing music.

 Research goal

-• Empathize with the user and get to know their emotional connection with music and their sharing habits.
+• Empathize with the user and understand their emotional connection to music and their sharing habits.

-• Understand the main motivations, frustrations and pain points users have when it comes to sharing.
+• Understand the main motivations, frustrations, and pain points users experience when sharing.

 Methodology